 There are a number of scattering urns available that are manufactured from paper and include a nature scene or a symbol or design printed on the outside.
 These urns are reasonably priced and are relatively easy to use.
 However, they do come with a few potential drawbacks, including: 1) during the loading process the inner piece of the urn needs to be glued together; and 2) some of the urns can break down if they get wet or are used during a storm or other weather event.

 With the significant increase in the amount of people choosing to be cremated, many new memorial options are now available that incorporate cremated ashes.
 With so many wonderful options, many families find it to be a challenge to select a single memorial and will choose to divide up a loved one’s ashes and include a portion in a few different memorials.
-This sometimes includes scattering a portion of the ashes at a meaningful place, then using some or all of the remaining cremated ashes in a bio urn to grow a tree memorial, in jewelry, a diamond, or a stone, or have them infused in a glass decoration that can provide an array of color, among many other great options.
+This sometimes includes scattering a portion of the ashes at a meaningful place, then using some or all of the remaining cremated ashes in a bio urn to grow a tree memorial, in an indoor Living Urn with a bonsai tree or houseplant, in jewelry, a diamond, or a stone, or have them infused in a glass decoration that can provide an array of color, among many other great options.